It was released in the United States on January 11, 2019, to mixed reviews from critics and grossed $80 million worldwide.

 Over the years, Lucas plays with and takes care of Bella.
 However, Lucas also continues to feed the cats at the old house, putting himself in the crosshairs of Günter Beckenbauer, who intends to demolish the house.
 He calls the city about the cats who live there, which delays the demolition.

-Vengeful, Günter notifies animal control that Bella is a pitbull (despite not looking like one), because, in Denver, pitbulls are illegal, due to their false reputation as a dangerous breed.
+Vengeful, Günter notifies Animal Control that Bella is a pitbull (despite not looking like one), because, in Denver, pitbulls are illegal, due to their earned reputation as a dangerous breed.
 That evening, overzealous animal control officer Chuck Millits comes by to warn Lucas that if he finds Bella on the street, he will impound her.

 The next day, when Bella gets out to chase a squirrel, Lucas catches up to her and prepares to take her home, but Chuck confiscates Bella and takes her into the local animal shelter.
 Lucas picks Bella up, pays a fine, and is allowed to take her home, but he is warned that if Bella is captured again, she will be euthanized.
 To avoid this, Lucas sends Bella to live with Olivia's aunt and uncle in Farmington, New Mexico, until he and his mother can find another home outside of Denver's urban limits.